Azure-Samples/ms-identity-java-servlet-webapp-authentication/certificates.md

 # Use a certificate instead of a client secret

-The Microsoft identity platform allows an application to use its own credentials for authentication anywhere a client secret could be used, for example, in confidential client apps, in the OAuth 2.0 client credentials grant flow, and the on-behalf-of (OBO) flow.
+The Microsoft identity platform allows an application to use certificates anywhere a client secret could be used, for example, in confidential client web apps, and web services that utilize the on-behalf-of (OBO) flow.

 The certificate consists of a private key and a public key.
 The public key is uploaded to Azure AD, whereas the confidential client applications keep their private keys.
 There are various options for obtaining certificates.
 This readme will guide the developer to generate and use a self-signed certificate in confidential client apps.